 The leader of the fleet was Admiral Zheng He, who travelled to more than thirty countries.
 Read about Zheng He’s adventurous life, from when he was a little boy dreaming about faraway lands, to the time he became ‘The Greatest Explorer In The World’.

 Did you know that a Chinese doctor from 2,000 years ago is still helping people get better today?

-In this book, learn all about Hua Tuo's life, from his early days when he used clever tricks to be accepted as a medical student, to his tragic end, when he had to spend his last days in jail.
+In this book, learn all about Hua Tuo's life, from his early days when he used tricks to be accepted as a medical student, to his tragic end, when he spent his last days in jail.
 You will also discover how Hua Tuo earned the nickname ‘The Miracle Doctor’.

 Did you know that an ancient Chinese scientist discovered that the world was round?